-Upon your eligibility to promote the Treatment Team will review your progress and make their recommendation for promotion.

-Then, you will appear before the promotion board, and they will review your ballot and conduct an interview to determine if you are eligible to promote to the level of Junior.
+Upon your eligibility to promote to the next level you will appear before the Treatment Team.
+The Treatment Team will review your ballot and your progress over the last eight weeks to determine if you are eligible to promote to the level of Senior.